lexchou-aspose/Aspose.3D-Products/3d/net/conversion/3ds-to-html/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert 3DS to HTML Using C#" %}}

- In order to convert 3DS to HTML, weвЂ™ll use [Aspose.3D for .NET](https://products.aspose.com/3d/net)
+ In order to convert 3DS to HTML, we’ll use
+ [Aspose.3D for .NET](https://products.aspose.com/3d/net)
  API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.3d)